pypa/setuptools-scm/README.md

 ## Interaction with Enterprise Distributions

-Some enterprise distributions like RHEL7 and others ship rather old setuptools versions due to various release management details.
+Some enterprise distributions like RHEL7 ship rather old setuptools versions.

-In those case its typically possible to build by using a sdist against `setuptools_scm<2.0`.
+In those cases its typically possible to build by using an sdist against `setuptools_scm<2.0`.
 As those old setuptools versions lack sensible types for versions, modern [setuptools-scm] is unable to support them sensibly.

-It's strongly recommended to build a wheel artifact using modern python and setuptools, then installing the artifact instead of trying to run against old setuptools versions.
+It's strongly recommended to build a wheel artifact using modern Python and setuptools, then installing the artifact instead of trying to run against old setuptools versions.